cuustard/uni/SCC.121.md

 ### Universal Sets

-A Universal set is a non-empty set that contains all the possibl elements relevant to the solution of a given problem.
+A Universal set is a non-empty set that contains all the possible elements relevant to the solution of a given problem.
 Example: `U = {red, orange, yellow, green, blue, indigo, violet}`.

 ### Complement Sets